 Failure to meet requirements of satisfactory academic progress or default on a federally funded student loan will result in automatic termination of aid eligibility.

-Students cannot reestablish aid eligibility by sitting out a semester.
-Students should be able to reestablish eligibility and satisfy SAP requirements by enrolling in one or more semesters, and complete the course(s) successfully without the assistance of financial aid.
+Students may reestablish aid eligibility and satisfy SAP requirements, by enrolling in one or more semesters, and complete the course(s) successfully without the assistance of financial aid.
+When a student's cumulative SAP progress is at or above 66.66%, they will again be eligible for aid.